32 Palestinians shot dead trying to reach US group's food distribution sites, Gaza authorities say

 “To commit an act of sacrilege by desecrating a place that is supposed to be a place of worship — it's an act of terror and it's a crime,” he said.

-The West Bank has experienced a surge in settler violence since the war in Gaza began.
+The West Bank has experienced a surge in settler violence since the start of the war in Gaza.
 Palestinians say Israeli security forces have done little to stop the violence, and few settlers have been punished.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war